Baba Aliyev

-Baba Balababa oghlu Aliyev (Baba Balababa oğlu Əliyev, March 22, 1915 — March 27, 1991) was an Azerbaijani painter, People's Artist of the Azerbaijan SSR, Chairman of the Union of Artists of Azerbaijan.
+Baba Balababa oghlu Aliyev (Baba Balababa oğlu Əliyev, March 22, 1915 — March 27, 1991) was an Azerbaijani painter, People's Artist of the Azerbaijan SSR, and Chairman of the Union of Artists of Azerbaijan.

 Biography

 Baba Aliyev was born on March 22, 1915, in Zira settlement.
 He graduated from the Azerbaijan State Art School in 1937, and in 1941 from the Moscow State Art Institute named after Surikov.

 Baba Aliyev had been a member of the CPSU since 1945.
 He served as chairman of the Union of Artists of Azerbaijan and was a member of the Artists' Union of the USSR.

 The artist taught at the Azerbaijan State Art School named after Azim Azimzade in 1946-1960.
 Baba Aliyev died on March 27, 1991, in Baku.

 Career

 Portraits and still lifes are the main genres in the artist's work.
 He started art in the years of the Great Patriotic War, and the artistic images of frontline fighters have a special place in his work during these years.
 Baba Aliyev's "Heroism of Pilot Mazahir Abbasov" (1947), portraits of Commissar Novruz Aslanov and Colonel S. Suprun are considered as such.
 His portrait "Suprun, Hero of the Soviet Union" was displayed at the Great Patriotic War exhibition in Tbilisi in 1942.

 In the post-war years, Baba Aliyev, like other artists, began to describe generalized artistic images of working people.
 In 1951, together with Abdul Khalig and A. Zarubin, he worked on a large panel entitled "Cotton Delivery to the State" dedicated to the work of cotton growers.
 This work was exhibited at the All-Union Exhibition in 1951.
 The artist tried to show the nature of the work of oil workers in such works as "Before the turn" (1959), "Rest of oil workers" (1961), "New force" (1963).

 Baba Aliyev was the author of a number of portraits such as "Portrait of a Girl" (1957), "Portrait of a collective farmer F. Abdullayeva" (1962), "Nurse" (1983), "Jovdat Hajiyev" (1986), "Moonlit Night" (1962), "Peaches" (1964), "Evening in Goygol" (1978) and other landscapes and still lifes.

 In the 1960s, the artist preferred a strict style.
 His works of this kind include "Rest of the Oil Workers" (1961) and "Rest of the Tankers" (1965).